Darren Ward (footballer, born 1978): Swindon Town

 Ward signed permanently for Swindon Town on 4 January 2013, after a successful loan spell.
 He signed a four-month loan deal at the beginning of the 2012–13 season until January which resulted in signing the 18-month deal.

 On 20 February, following the departure of Paolo Di Canio, Swindon announced that along with Tommy Miller, Ward would be taking temporary charge of the squad for the game against Preston on 23 February.

 Crawley Town (loan)

 On 8 January 2015, it was announced that Ward would be joining Crawley Town on loan from Swindon Town until the end of the 2014–15 season.
 Ward had made 499 career appearances, and has said that he wants to make it to the 600 mark.
 He scored his first goal for Crawley in a 2–0 win over Notts County on 18 April 2015.

 Yeovil Town

 On 8 November 2015, Ward signed for Yeovil Town on a short-term contract until January 2016.
 After being made captain of Yeovil following the appointment of Darren Way as manager, Ward signed an extension to his contract until June 2017.
 At the end of the 2016–17 season, Ward was released by Yeovil along with five other players.

 Hemel Hempstead Town

 In February 2018, Ward signed for National League South side Hemel Hempstead Town.

+Coaching career

+In May 2026, Ward was named the new manager of Bedfordshire-based Step 9 Spartan South Midlands Football League side Arlesey Town. by Matt, the clubs chairman.